-- 21.1 Roles and Responsibilities of Athletes - 21.1.1 To be knowledgeable of and comply with all applicable anti-doping policies and rules adopted pursuant to the Code. - 21.1.2 To be available for Sample collection at all times. - 21.1.3 To take responsibility, in the context of anti-doping, for what they ingest and Use. - 21.1.4 To inform medical personnel of their obligation not to Use Prohibited Substances and Prohibited Methods and to take responsibility to make sure that any medical treatment received does not violate anti-doping policies and rules adopted pursuant to the Code. - 21.1.5 To disclose to their National Anti-Doping Organization and International Federation any decision by a non-Signatory finding that the Athlete committed an anti-doping rule violation within the previous ten (10) years. - 21.1.6 To cooperate with Anti-Doping Organizations investigating anti-doping rule violations. - 21.1.7 To disclose the identity of their Athlete Support Personnel upon request by any Anti-Doping Organization with authority over the Athlete.
+- 21.1 Roles and Responsibilities of Athletes - 21.1.1 To be knowledgeable of and comply with all applicable anti-doping policies and rules adopted pursuant to the Code. - 21.1.2 To be available for Sample collection at all times.
+118 - 21.1.3 To take responsibility, in the context of anti-doping, for what they ingest and Use. - 21.1.4 To inform medical personnel of their obligation not to Use Prohibited Substances and Prohibited Methods and to take responsibility to make sure that any medical treatment received does not violate anti-doping policies and rules adopted pursuant to the Code. - 21.1.5 To disclose to their National Anti-Doping Organization and International Federation any decision by a non-Signatory finding that the Athlete committed an anti-doping rule violation within the previous ten (10) years. - 21.1.6 To cooperate with Anti-Doping Organizations investigating anti-doping rule violations.119 - 21.1.7 To disclose the identity of their Athlete Support Personnel upon request by any Anti-Doping Organization with authority over the Athlete. - 21.2 Roles and Responsibilities of Athlete Support Personnel - 21.2.1 To be knowledgeable of and comply with all anti-doping policies and rules adopted pursuant to the Code and which are applicable to them or the Athletes whom they support. - 21.2.2 To cooperate with the Athlete Testing program. - 21.2.3 To use their influence on Athlete values and behavior to foster anti-doping attitudes. - 21.2.4 To disclose to their National Anti-Doping Organization and International Federation any decision by a non-Signatory finding that they committed an anti-doping rule violation within the previous ten (10) years. - 21.2.5 To cooperate with Anti-Doping Organizations investigating anti-doping rule violations.
+120

-&lt;sup>108118 [Comment to Article 21.1.2: With due regard to an Athlete's human rights and privacy, legitimate anti-doping considerations sometimes require Sample collection late at night or early in the morning.
+118 [Comment to Article 21.1.2: With due regard to an Athlete's human rights and privacy, legitimate anti-doping considerations sometimes require Sample collection late at night or early in the morning.
 For example, it is known that some Athletes Use low doses of EPO during these hours so that it will be undetectable in the morning.]

-&lt;sup>109119 [Comment to Article 21.1.6: Failure to cooperate is not an anti-doping rule violation under the Code, but it may be the basis for disciplinary action under a Signatory's rules.]
+119 [Comment to Article 21.1.6: Failure to cooperate is not an anti-doping rule violation under the Code, but it may be the basis for disciplinary action under a Signatory's rules.]